minwook-shin/phpbb-korean/README-english.md

 ##[PHPBB3.1.x Korean Language Pack Introduce]
 Development here: https://github.com/minwook-shin/phpbb-korean <br/>
-"Admin, Moderator Control Panel" will be translated soon. <br/>
+"Admin Control Panel" will be translated soon. <br/>
 other PHP language file is 100% translated . <br/>
 The first version of the language pack is 15.8 (2015.08).<br/>
 The latest version of the language pack is 15.10 (2015.10).